hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 #### All to One

-The all-to-one forwarding pattern is a special-case of the _partitioned_ pattern where all items are assigned the same partition ID, randomly chosen at job initialization time.
+The all-to-one forwarding pattern is a special-case of the **partitioned** pattern where all items are assigned to the same partition ID, randomly chosen at the job initialization time.
 This will direct all items to the same processor.

 ### Buffered Edges